-- a) it supports the Board of Directors in preparing the remuneration policy for directors, members of the control body and senior management based on the company's pursuit of sustainable success and taking into account the need to retain and motivate people in possession of the expertise and professionalism required by the position held in the company. - b) it presents proposals or opinions to the Board of Directors in relation to establishing the performance targets related to the variable component of that remuneration, concerning the remuneration of executive directors and other directors who hold specific offices; monitoring of the decisions adopted in that regard by the Board of Directors - c) it monitors the actual application of the remuneration policy, verifying, in particular, the actual achievement of the performance goals; - d) it carries out a periodic assessment on the adequacy and overall coherence of the remuneration policy for directors and senior management to which incentive plans are linked and on the assessment of other conditions established for the payment of remuneration; - e) it performs a periodic assessment of the adequacy, overall coherence and actual application of the remuneration policy of the directors and senior management, also using information provided by the Company's Chief Executive Officer; formulation of proposals to the Board of Directors in that regard; - f) it directly oversees the correct application of the rules on the remuneration of managers of the company functions with specific duties in relation to internal control and risk management, in close collaboration with the Company's Board of Statutory Auditors (the "Board of Statutory Auditors"); - g) it deals with preparing the documentation to be submitted to the Board of Directors for the respective decisions (therein including the remuneration report in accordance with Article 123(3) of Legislative Decree dated 24 February 1998, no. 58 (Consolidated Finance Law), in respect of the timescales envisaged for its presentation to the Company's Shareholders' Meeting);

-h) it contributes, involving the competent company functions, to the definition of the remuneration and incentive policies of the Company and of its subsidiaries - and Associates, where applicable - and with their periodic assessment;
+- a) it supports the Board of Directors in preparing the remuneration policy for directors, members of the control body and senior management based on the company's pursuit of sustainable success and taking into account the need to retain and motivate people in possession of the expertise and professionalism required by the position held in the company. - b) it presents proposals or opinions to the Board of Directors in relation to establishing the performance targets related to the variable component of that remuneration, concerning the remuneration of executive directors and other directors who hold specific offices; monitoring of the decisions adopted in that regard by the Board of Directors - c) it monitors the actual application of the remuneration policy, verifying, in particular, the actual achievement of the performance goals; - d) it carries out a periodic assessment on the adequacy and overall coherence of the remuneration policy for directors and senior management to which incentive plans are linked and on the assessment of other conditions established for the payment of remuneration; - e) it performs a periodic assessment of the adequacy, overall coherence and actual application of the remuneration policy of the directors and senior management, also using information provided by the Company's Chief Executive Officer; formulation of proposals to the Board of Directors in that regard; - f) it directly oversees the correct application of the rules on the remuneration of managers of the company functions with specific duties in relation to internal control and risk management, in close collaboration with the Company's Board of Statutory Auditors (the "Board of Statutory Auditors"); - g) it prepares the documentation to be submitted to the Board of Directors for the relevant decisions (including the remuneration report pursuant to Article 123-ter of Legislative Decree No. 58 of 24 February 1998 (TUF), in compliance with the deadlines for its submission to the Company's Shareholders' Meeting); - it contributes, involving the competent company functions, to the definition of the remuneration and incentive policies of the Company and of its subsidiaries - and Associates, where applicable - and with their periodic assessment;